nicochatzi/rust-audio-engine-workshop/README.md

 place you at a point in the git history where the project is setup and ready for you to start the workshop!

-If you're joining the workshop at some other point, run the previous command, then run one of the following command:

-* for part 2 : `git checkout HASH`
-* for part 3 : `git checkout HASH`
-* for part 4 : `git checkout HASH`
-* for part 5 : `git checkout HASH`
-* for part 6 : `git checkout HASH`

 ### Requirements

 * git